-- Where pupils accumulate more than 5 negative behaviour points, if action has not already been taken, the Head of Department should intervene and continue to monitor the situation, taking the appropriate action. - o HoD monitoring pupil spoken to - o Meeting with parents/carer - O HoD after-school detention for up to 45minutes
+- Where pupils accumulates regular negative behaviour points, if action has not already been taken, the Head of Department should intervene and continue to monitor the situation, taking the appropriate action. - o HoD monitoring pupil spoken to - o Meeting with parents/carer - O Use of the whole school detention system.